-This page sets out the admission arrangements for Someries Infant School.
-Since Someries Infant School is a Foundation School, the Governing Board is responsible for admissions to the school.
+This page sets out the admission arrangements for Someries Infant School and Early Childhood Education.
+Since Someries Infant School and Early Childhood Education Centre is a Foundation School, the Governing Board is responsible for admissions to the school.

 The school will comply with all relevant provisions of the Department for Education’s School Admissions Code (2021), the School Admission Appeals Code (2012) and the law on admissions.
 The school will consult on its admission arrangements as may be required and/ or necessary.

-This page sets out the admission arrangements for Someries Infant School for the academic year 2022-2023.
+This page sets out the admission arrangements for Someries Infant School and Early Childhood Education Centre for the academic year 2023-2024.

-In order for their child to be admitted to the Reception year at Someries Infant School in September 2022, parents or carers must complete Luton Council’s common application form by 15 January 2022.
+In order for their child to be admitted to the Reception year at Someries Infant School and Early Childhood Education Centre in September 2023, parents or carers must complete Luton Council’s common application form by 15 January 2023.
 Applications received after the closing date will not be considered in the initial allocation of places, except in very exceptional circumstances.
 Where parents or carers have submitted an application form before the closing date, but then seek to change their preference after the closing date, this late expression of preference will be treated as a late application and will not be considered in the initial allocation of places.

-Someries Infant School operates an equal preference system; applications will be considered according to the set admissions criteria regardless of any indicated preference ranking.
+Someries Infant School and Early Childhood Education Centre operates an equal preference system; applications will be considered according to the set admissions criteria regardless of any indicated preference ranking.

 In accordance with the Education Act 1996, children with a statement of special educational needs or an education, health and care plan are required to be admitted to the school named in their statement or education, health and care plan.
 Thereafter, the priorities listed below apply.